Farm Credit supports beginning farmers across the country

-- Our Commitment to Young, Beginning & Small Producers
+- Farm Credit's Mission: Support Young, Beginning & Small Farmers

-A critical component of Farm Credit’s mission focuses on providing assistance to young, beginning and small (YBS) farmers.
+A critical component of Farm Credit’s mission focuses on providing assistance to beginning farmers.

 Young farmers are defined as those under 36 years of age, beginning farmers are defined as having 10 years or less of experience and small farmers are defined as those having less than $250,000 in annual sales.